aninhumer/mantle/Documents/Dissertation (Clean).md

 ## Bluespec

 Bluespec is a commercial hardware description language based on Haskell.
-It was originally created at Sandburst for designing 10Gbit routers, and is now being developed by a spin-off company Bluespec, Inc[@historyhaskell].
-The language has shown to be effective tool for architectures research at Cambridge[@bluehive].
+It was originally created at Sandburst for designing 10Gbit routers, and is now being developed by a spin-off company Bluespec, Inc. The language has shown to be effective tool for architectures research at Cambridge.

 Bluespec deserves special mention here, as my experiences using the language (both positive and negative) as part of a research internship were the inspiration for this project.